blackout-poetry-tool/blackout-poetry-tool.github.io/README.md

 # Blackout Poetry Tool
-A poem generator that explores fives modes for creating blackout poems.

 ## In the context of Human-Computer Dichotomy
 **Dichotomy**
 > A division or contrast between two things that are or are represented as being opposed.